expressots/expresso-site-doc/docs/overview/controller.md

 ## Controller decorators

 HTTP methods and parameters decorators are a set of annotations used in ExpressoTS applications to define the routing and request handling for HTTP requests.

-HTTP method decorators include @httpGet(), @httpPost(), @httpPut(), @httpPatch(), @httpHead(), @httpDelete(), and @httpMethod().
-These decorators are used to define the HTTP method and path of a specific route in the application.

-Parameter decorators include @queryParam(), @requestParam(), @requestBody(), @requestHeaders(), @cookies(), @next(), and @request().
-These decorators are used to retrieve data from HTTP requests such as query parameters, request headers, and request body.

 Using the decorators listed below can simplify the routing and handling of HTTP requests in ExpressoTS applications, and make the code more readable and maintainable.

 ### HTTP methods decorators